ASzot/rl-toolkit/rlf/exp_mgr/README.md

 ## Running Jobs
+Argument list
+* `--cd X` A value of -1 does not set the CUDA environment variable (which is the default).
+This is helpful on machines where you shouldn't mess with this setting.
+* `--skip-env` Skips adding the environment variables under `add_env_vars` from config.
+* `--skip-add` Skips adding the command line arguments from `change_cmds` from config.

 ### SLURM Helper
 The SLURM helper is only activated when you are running `--sess-id X` and specify a value for `--st`.
-When `habitat_baselines` is in the command a `sh` file will be created with the command and then `sbatch` will be run.
-`--nodes` does not affect non-sbatch runs.

-- `--cd -1` does not set the CUDA environment variable (which is the default).
-This is helpful on machines where you shouldn't mess with this setting.

 ## Setting up W&B
 - First log into W&B: `wandb login ...`